-10. In H30A and H30B districts, lots in excess of 112.5 feet in depth, the combined depth of front and rear yards shall be a minimum of thirty-six (36) percent of lot's total depth.
-In no event shall front or rear yards be less than the minimum depth specified above.

-11.In the H30A, H30B, H30C and H40 districts each side yard, for lots or parcels in excess of 50 feet in width, shall be a minimum of ten percent of the total width of such lot or parcel.
+- 10. In H30A and H30B districts, lots in excess of 112.5 feet in depth, the combined depth of front and rear yards shall be a minimum of thirty-six (36) percent of lot's total depth.
+In no event shall front or rear yards be less than the minimum depth specified above. - 11.
+In the H30A, H30B, H30C and H40 districts each side yard, for lots or parcels in excess of 50 feet in width, shall be a minimum of ten percent of the total width of such lot or parcel.

 TABLE II.
-MINIMUM FLOOR AREA FOR APARTMENTS, AND HOTEL/SUITE-HOTEL ROOMS
+MINIMUM FLOOR AREA FOR APARTMENTS, AND HOTEL/SUITE-HOTEL-ROOMS

-Resid lential apartments
+Residential apartments

-Efficiency 600 square feet
+Efficiency 600 square foot

-One-bedroom apartment 800 square feet
+One bedroom apartment 800 square feet

 Two-bedroom apartment 950 square feet

 Three-bedroom or more apartment 1,150 square feet

 Minimum average unit size per building 1,000 square feet

-Hotels s, each room 350 square feet
+Hotels, each room 350 square feet

-Suite -hotels, for each room 525 square feet
+Suite-hotels, for each room 525 square feet

 Suite hotels rooms with cooking facilities 800 square feet

 - 12. Except as otherwise provided in these regulations on through lots, the required front yards shall be provided on each street.
 In lieu of that stated in section 90-155, table I, the required front yard setback applicable to Lots 10 through 18, Block 2, and Lots 11 through 20, Block 3, Normandy Beach Subdivision, Second Amended, shall be ten feet from Collins Avenue - 13.
-Notwithstanding anything to the contrary within this entire zoning code, height for any building shall always be measured from the crown of the road abutting the property to the highest part of the roof.
+Notwithstanding anything to the contrary within this entire zoning code, height for any building shall always be measured from the crown of the road abutting the property to the highest structural part of a flat roof or the roof.lowest portion of the truss for a sloped roof.
 Only those allowances specifically described in Section 90-176 and 90-204 shall be permitted above the maximum height.